worthyag/SixLove/draftReport.md

     - For styling and user interactivity.

     - Though other frameworks such as React may end up being used in conjunction.

+- **Backend**

-  - NodeJS, ExpressJS
+  - Django

     - To serve static assets and handle API requests from the frontend.

-- **Backend**

-  - NodeJS, ExpressJS

-    - Initially used to connect the database, and for other backend functionality.
+    - Used to connect the database, and for other backend functionality.

-  - Django REST Framework

-    - Later used to enhance the backend capabilities.
+    - To enhance the backend capabilities.

+  -

 - **Database**